 Poor Organization

-One of the most common ballot design flaws is placing information in a way that impedes how easily a voter can navigate the ballot.
+One of the most common ballot design flaws is placing information where it can impede how a voter navigates their ballot.
 For example, placing a race in certain areas may make it more likely that voters will unintentionally skip over it.
-This happened in Broward County in 2018, where the candidates for that year’s U.S. Senate race were listed directly below the ballot instructions, separated from the other races on the ballot.
+This happened in Broward County, FL, where candidates for the 2018 U.S. Senate race were listed directly below the ballot instructions, separated from the other races on the ballot.

-This led to a 9% drop in the number of voters to vote on that particular race compared to other counties of the same congressional district that used different ballots.
-This poor design choice likely disadvantaged more experienced voters (aka “rushers”) who rushed through the instructions and skipped over the first column as well as low-literacy voters (or “skippers”) who were more likely to just read the top of a paragraph and decide whether to continue.
+This design choice led to a 9% drop in the number of votes for that particular race compared to other counties in the same congressional district that used different ballots.
+This poor design choice likely impacted two distinct groups, the first being more experienced voters, referred to as “rushers.”
+These voters likely rushed through the instructions in the first column, skipping over the race in the bottom section.
+The second group impacted was low-literacy voters, referred to as “skippers.”
+These voters likely just read the top of the instructions paragraph and decide to continue to the rest of the ballot.

-Another example of poor navigability can arise for electronic ballots that list multiple contests on the same screen.
-This leads voters to miss more questions than if each contest is displayed on its own.
+Poor navigability can also arise with electronic ballots that list multiple contests on the same screen, leading voters to miss more questions than if each contest was displayed on its own.
 This is a basic principle of interface usability: people are far less likely to miss questions if they are asked one question at a time and proceed to a new screen only after they have answered the previous question.
-This principle is standard for a wide range of digital use cases, from ATM machines to online surveys.
+This principle has a wide range of digital use cases, ranging from ATM machines to online surveys.

-In the 2018 midterms, some ballots in Georgia displayed candidates for lieutenant governor on the same screen as other contests.
-As a result, four percent fewer votes were cast for lieutenant governor than for governor, and 2.7 percent fewer votes were cast for lieutenant governor than for secretary of state.
-That represents over 100,000 lost votes for lieutenant governor in a contest where the margin of victory was just over 123,000 votes.
+The 2018 race for lieutenant governor in Georgia is a good example of how interface usability impacts the navigability of electronic ballots.
+In this race, ballots in several jurisdictions displayed candidates for lieutenant governor on the same screen as other contests.
+As a result, 4% fewer votes were cast for lieutenant governor than for governor, and 2.7 percent fewer votes were cast for lieutenant governor than for secretary of state.
+That represents over 100,000 “lost” votes for lieutenant governor in a contest where the margin of victory was just over 123,000 votes.

 Complex Races

-Intuitive ballot design is especially important for elections that use instant runoff voting, simply because the process may be less familiar to voters.
+Good ballot design - specifically intuitive ballot design - is especially important for elections that use instant runoff voting, given that voters are likely less familiar with the process.
 Instant runoff ballots have been designed in many different ways, but two of the most common formats use either an oval grid or columns with arrows (see below for examples of both formats).

-Recent research from the Ranked Choice Voting Resource Center on the effects of ranked choice ballot design found that using arrow-column ballots led to more errors than column-grid ballots, and that the rate of these errors increased as more candidates were added.
-To be precise, the Center found that arrow ballots lead to a 0.47-percentage-point increase in the error rate compared to oval ballots.
-To put this into perspective, an election with roughly 200,000 voters could expect that arrow ballots would lead to an additional 940 ballots being uncountable due to error.
+Recent research from the Ranked Choice Voting Resource Center studied the effects of ranked choice ballot design and found that using arrow-column ballots led to more errors than column-grid ballots, and that the rate of these errors increased as more candidates were added.
+More specifically, the Center found that arrow ballots lead to a 0.47-percentage-point increase in the error rate compared to oval ballots, meaning that in an election with roughly 200,000 voters, an additional 940 ballots could be uncountable due to arrow ballot-related errors.

-The good news is many localities that previously used arrow ballots for RCV elections have since abandoned them in favor of more intuitive grid and column ballots.
+Many localities that previously used arrow ballots for RCV elections have since abandoned them in favor of more intuitive grid and column ballots.
 However, non-RCV races where voters mark preferences for different numbers of candidates tend to cause confusion as well.
-Examples include races where there is more than one seat to fill, such as many district and city council races.
-In such cases, it is crucial for information regarding how many candidates one can choose to be made abundantly clear, and it is helpful for electronic ballots to keep track of how many preferences a voter has ranked as they fill out the ballot.
+Examples include races where there is more than one seat to fill, such as district and city council races.
+In such cases, it is crucial for ballots to clearly indicate how many candidates a voter can choose for a single race.
+It may also be helpful for electronic ballots to limit the number preferences a voter can rank as they mark their ballot.

 Confusing Details

 Deceptively simple details like font type, font size, and paragraph alignment also present issues for ballot design.
 These elements make a huge difference in a voter’s ability to navigate a ballot.
 For instance, the Center for Civic Design recommends using lowercase letters, avoiding centered type, and using one cohesive font type and size.
-These changes make it less likely that a voter will skip information, following design best practices learned in other industries:
+These changes make it less likely that a voter will skip information.
+Other recommendations include adhering to design best practices prevalent in other industries, such as:

-- Sentence-case (that is, using both upper- and lower-case letters) is more legible than all-capital letters since it makes shapes that are easier to recognize.
+- Sentence-case (using both upper- and lower-case letters) makes shapes that are easier to recognize, and is more legible than uppercase letters.

 - Left-aligned type is easier to read than centered type, which forces the eye to hunt for the start of the next line.